 High winds/tornadoes

-As part of our dedication to maintaining the well-being of Prince William County, we diligently appraised the present-day risks posed by all climate hazards as well as future conditions for the precipitation, temperature, drought, and sea level rise climate hazards for the years 2050 and 2075.
+As part of our dedication to maintaining the well-being of the county, we diligently appraised the present-day risks posed by all climate hazards as well as future conditions for the precipitation, temperature, drought, and sea level rise climate hazards for the years 2050 and 2075.
 The impacts of the climate hazards can vary depending on the amount of change as well as the scale.
 For example, a high quantity or high intensity of precipitation will impact both the stormwater systems and overland flooding as well as streams and rivers; however, low amounts will produce similar risks as droughts.
 For the temperature, both high heat and extreme low temperatures were evaluated for the threat to our county.
 While coastal storms will produce severe impacts, they occur infrequently whereas sea level rise (which can affect the impact of coastal storms) will produce permanent inundation.
 The results of the climate hazard analysis were used to evaluate the vulnerability of various groups of county assets.

 County Assets

 The Vulnerability Assessment groups our county’s assets into categories intended to align with FEMA’s Community Lifelines.
-This approach aligns with the guidelines followed by PWC EM.
+This approach aligns with the guidelines followed by the County’s Office of Emergency Management.

-In this study, we have integrated FEMA's energy and hazardous materials lifeline categories.
+In this study, we have integrated FEMA's energy and hazardous materials Lifeline categories.
 In addition, we have expanded the scope to include two more essential categories: our natural resources and socially vulnerable populations.
 These categories recognize the importance of our environment and underscore our commitment to inclusivity, ensuring that every resident's needs are acknowledged and addressed.

-Each asset, integral to the fabric of our county, within these categories is meticulously defined and mapped out in Appendix F. Vulnerability Assessment Report.
+Each asset, integral to the fabric of our county, within these categories is defined and mapped out in Appendix G. Vulnerability Assessment Report.
 Below, we delve into the types of assets that underwent evaluation in our assessment.
 These assets are not just mere resources but the pillars of our community, the drivers of our economy, and the protectors of our way of life.

 Types of County Assets and Infrastructure Evaluated for Vulnerability